MetroWestSmartHome/smart-home-configs/home-assistant/remote-dashboard/README.md

 3. Add the template sensors from `configuration.yaml`
 4. Add the automation from `automations.yaml`
 5. Create a new dashboard and paste the contents of `remote-dashboard.yaml`
-6. Update entity IDs to match your devices
+6. Update entity IDs to match your devices (Cast entities for sensors, Android TV for remotes)

 ## Customization